ehcloninger/ec2020/_posts/2020-12-12-making-this-site-ops-worthy.md

 first time, subsequent posts are throwing an error.
 I've gone back to hosting in S3 until the issue is resolved, but it's nothing anyone would notice, most likely.

+**12/24/2020 Update**: I've bailed on Amplify for the moment and gone back to building and pushing from my local machine.
+I have a lot of other projects on my plate and a new role at work that isn't going to give me spare cycles to track down this issue.
+Someday...

 ---

 ### Staging Site